Xenion1987/ansible-playground/README.md

 ### Start the ansible control container

 Open the repository in vscode.
 Vscode should give you a hint, that it has detected a DevContainer config and asks you to reopen it in DevContainer.
 Accept to initialize the ansible-control container.

+### Customize `ansible-control` container

+> **This step will be executed automatically by starting the DevContainer**

+Starting the DevContainer for the first time will execute the script [customize-ansible-control.sh](./scripts/customize-ansible-control.sh).
+Feel free to modify to fit to your favorite tools and configs.

 ## Now you're ready to play